You read Snow Crash by Neal Stephenson, watched Free Guy, heard Facebook, Microsoft or NVIDIA's plans for the Metaverse

 Picovoice Approach

-Picovoice’s wake word engine Porcupine eliminates the need for a push-to-talk button.
+Porcupine Wake Word eliminates the need for a push-to-talk button.
 The user can start with a voice command.
-Rhino infers the intent directly from speech without a text representation.
+Rhino Speech-to-Intent infers the intent directly from speech without a text representation.
+Orca Text-to-Speech reads the responses generated by machines when needed.
 During the whole process, voice data is processed locally on the device without sending the data to the cloud.
 With the Picovoice approach, since the voice data is not transmitted to the cloud, the users do not face reliability and latency issues.

 The user says “Porcupine (or your branded wake word) change the color to black”, and voila!